juhoinkinen/Annif-wiki/Document-corpus-formats.md

 ### Extended subject file format

-This is otherwise similar to the simple subject file format, but the subject file is now a UTF-8 encoded TSV (tab separated values) file with the file extension `.tsv`, where the first column contains a subject URI and the second column its label.
+This is otherwise similar to the simple subject file format, but the subject file is now a UTF-8 encoded TSV (tab separated values) file with the file extension `.tsv`, where the first column contains a subject URI within `<>` brackets and the second column its label.
 For example:

 ```
 <http://example.org/thesaurus/subj1>	networking